Philippians 4:7

 Huperecho is in the present tense which signifies that this peace is continually a peace that baffles men's futile attempts to explain it or rationalize it.
 Why?
 Because it is supernatural peace.
 God's peace continually stands out and is superior and more excelling than the world's peace or any so called peace we might be able to well up because of ''positive thinking'' etc. It is beyond our ability to produce it by our own intellect.

-Comprehension (3563) (nous) describes the God given faculty of perceiving and understanding and is the channel through which truth reaches the heart.
 In the present context nous speaks of the mind in its power of grasp spiritual truth as in Luke 24:45, where it is said that Jesus “opened their minds to understand the Scriptures.”
 The spiritual truth Paul describes cannot be grasped.
 This peace doesn't just surpass the understanding of the worldly man but surpasses all understanding.
 Even the godly man can't comprehend this peace.
 Paul is promising something that is not humanly explicable -- that a man surrounded by care and anxiety and harassment and concern can still live with the tranquility of God in his soul!
 Who can understand this great promise!

-Eadie adds that the
+Eadie notes that the

 mind cannot rightly estimate this peace or rise to an adequate comprehension of it.
 It is so rich, so pure, so noble, so fraught with bliss, that you cannot imagine its magnitude.